Antero Resources (NYSE:AR) Price Target Raised to $35.00

-Antero Resources (NYSE:AR – Free Report) had its price target hoisted by Citigroup from $29.00 to $35.00 in a report published on Friday morning,Benzinga reports.
-The firm currently has a neutral rating on the oil and natural gas company’s stock.
+Antero Resources (NYSE:AR – Free Report) had its price objective boosted by UBS Group from $31.00 to $35.00 in a research note released on Monday morning,Benzinga reports.
+The brokerage currently has a neutral rating on the oil and natural gas company’s stock.

-AR has been the subject of several other research reports.
-Barclays reduced their target price on shares of Antero Resources from $32.00 to $30.00 and set an “equal weight” rating for the company in a report on Thursday, October 3rd.
-Wells Fargo & Company reduced their target price on shares of Antero Resources from $25.00 to $24.00 and set an “underweight” rating for the company in a report on Friday, October 18th.
-Raymond James increased their target price on shares of Antero Resources from $34.00 to $44.00 and gave the stock a “strong-buy” rating in a report on Thursday, November 21st.
-Truist Financial reduced their target price on shares of Antero Resources from $29.00 to $28.00 and set a “hold” rating for the company in a report on Monday, September 30th.
-Finally, JPMorgan Chase & Co. dropped their price target on shares of Antero Resources from $37.00 to $30.00 and set an “overweight” rating on the stock in a research report on Thursday, September 12th.
-Two research analysts have rated the stock with a sell rating, seven have given a hold rating, nine have issued a buy rating and two have given a strong buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has an average rating of “Moderate Buy” and a consensus target price of $33.83.
+Other equities analysts also recently issued reports about the company.
+StockNews.com upgraded Antero Resources to a “sell” rating in a research note on Friday, November 1st.
+The Goldman Sachs Group dropped their target price on Antero Resources from $36.00 to $32.00 and set a “buy” rating on the stock in a research report on Friday, September 6th.
+Citigroup boosted their price target on shares of Antero Resources from $29.00 to $35.00 and gave the company a “neutral” rating in a report on Friday.
+Wolfe Research raised shares of Antero Resources from a “peer perform” rating to an “outperform” rating and set a $37.00 price objective on the stock in a report on Wednesday, September 11th.
+Finally, Roth Capital raised shares of Antero Resources to a “strong-buy” rating in a research note on Tuesday, August 27th.
+Two investment analysts have rated the stock with a sell rating, seven have assigned a hold rating, nine have given a buy rating and two have given a strong buy rating to the company’s stock.
+According to MarketBeat.com, Antero Resources presently has a consensus rating of “Moderate Buy” and a consensus price target of $34.06.

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Diversified Trust Co acquired a new stake in Antero Resources during the second quarter worth about $1,154,000.
+Hedge funds have recently bought and sold shares of the company.
+Diversified Trust Co bought a new stake in Antero Resources during the second quarter worth approximately $1,154,000.
 Massachusetts Financial Services Co.
-MA boosted its stake in shares of Antero Resources by 4.8% in the 3rd quarter.
+MA lifted its position in shares of Antero Resources by 4.8% during the 3rd quarter.
 Massachusetts Financial Services Co.
-MA now owns 2,664,628 shares of the oil and natural gas company’s stock valued at $76,342,000 after purchasing an additional 122,815 shares in the last quarter.
-Vaughan Nelson Investment Management L.P. boosted its stake in shares of Antero Resources by 269.4% in the 2nd quarter.
-Vaughan Nelson Investment Management L.P. now owns 3,967,300 shares of the oil and natural gas company’s stock valued at $129,453,000 after purchasing an additional 2,893,395 shares in the last quarter.
-Connor Clark & Lunn Investment Management Ltd. boosted its stake in shares of Antero Resources by 85.1% in the 3rd quarter.
-Connor Clark & Lunn Investment Management Ltd. now owns 167,882 shares of the oil and natural gas company’s stock valued at $4,810,000 after purchasing an additional 77,193 shares in the last quarter.
-Finally, Driehaus Capital Management LLC acquired a new stake in shares of Antero Resources in the 2nd quarter valued at approximately $17,307,000.
-83.04% of the stock is currently owned by institutional investors and hedge funds.
+MA now owns 2,664,628 shares of the oil and natural gas company’s stock valued at $76,342,000 after acquiring an additional 122,815 shares during the last quarter.
+Vaughan Nelson Investment Management L.P. boosted its stake in shares of Antero Resources by 269.4% during the 2nd quarter.
+Vaughan Nelson Investment Management L.P. now owns 3,967,300 shares of the oil and natural gas company’s stock worth $129,453,000 after acquiring an additional 2,893,395 shares in the last quarter.
+Connor Clark & Lunn Investment Management Ltd. boosted its stake in shares of Antero Resources by 85.1% during the 3rd quarter.
+Connor Clark & Lunn Investment Management Ltd. now owns 167,882 shares of the oil and natural gas company’s stock worth $4,810,000 after acquiring an additional 77,193 shares in the last quarter.
+Finally, Driehaus Capital Management LLC acquired a new position in shares of Antero Resources in the 2nd quarter worth $17,307,000.
+83.04% of the stock is owned by institutional investors and hedge funds.

 About Antero Resources